Find Massage Schools Near You, Plus Get Vital Info on Training and Working as a Massage Therapist

 - Body scrubs

 In addition to massage, relaxation, and beauty techniques, many spa therapist programs include business training related to spa management or entrepreneurship.
-Some of the general topics that get covered can include marketing, customer service, sales, and basic accounting.
+Some general topics that get covered include marketing, customer service, sales, and basic accounting.

-If you wish to become a registered massage therapist (RMT), you will likely have to complete a more in-depth program that provides up to 3,000 hours of training.
-While you will most likely learn about relaxation-based massage techniques, the primary focus of registered massage therapy programs is on the treatment of injuries and illnesses.
-Therefore, the majority of RMT courses tend to highlight therapeutic techniques, such as:
+If you wish to become a licensed massage therapist (LMT), you will likely have to complete a more in-depth program that provides up to 1000 hours of training or more.
+If you choose to specialize, you may need to spend some time on continuing education courses, as well as take the time to earn your credentials.
+While you will most likely learn about relaxation-based massage techniques, the primary focus of licensed massage therapy programs is on the treatment of injuries and illnesses.
+Therefore, the majority of LMT courses tend to highlight therapeutic techniques, such as:

 - Deep tissue massage